Title: Back to the Dark Ages: Responsible Nighttime Lighting

 ROB: Now I know what to buy to replace that floodlight on my garage that my neighbor keeps complaining about, and I might even save a few bucks on my electric bill!
 Are there events that people can get involved in that raise awareness about light pollution?

 CONNIE: Absolutely.
 You might have heard of National Dark-Sky Week or NDSW, an annual event that occurs in April in the U.S., during which people are encouraged to turn out unnecessary outdoor lights to reduce light pollution.
-This year, NDSW and the Starlight Initiative collaborated in the launch of the “World Night in Defence of Starlight” as the first night of the International Dark Sky Week and that was April 20-26, 2009.
+This year, NDSW and the Starlight Initiative collaborated in the launch of the “World Night in Defense of Starlight” as the first night of the International Dark Sky Week and that was April 20-26, 2009.

 ROB: And there is GLOBE at Night and the Great World Wide Star Count that are both 2-week events inviting the public to monitor their night sky brightness.
 And similarly the How Many Stars program that runs all year-round.